-Our National Student Money Survey revealed that as much as 67% of students in the UK don't understand their student loan agreement, and 4 in 5 say they didn't get enough financial education in school.
+Our National Student Money Survey revealed that as many as 50% of students in the UK don't understand their student loan agreement, and 4 in 5 say they didn't get enough financial education in school.

 With UK students now graduating with more debt than ever before (and it's only getting worse…), it's important to swat up on money management so you're in control of your situation.

 We asked Save the Student readers what they wished they'd learnt about personal finance as teenagers.
 Here's what they said…